dat-ecosystem-archive/docs/papers/dat-paper.md

 The connection logic is implemented in a module called [discovery-swarm](https://www.npmjs.com/package/discovery-swarm).
 This builds on discovery-channel and adds connection establishment, management and statistics.
 It provides statistics such as how many sources are currently connected, how many good and bad behaving sources have been talked to, and it automatically handles connecting and reconnecting to sources.
 UTP support is implemented in the module [utp-native](https://www.npmjs.com/package/utp-native).

-Once a duplex binary connection to a remote source is open Dat then layers on its own file sharing protocol on top called a Dat Stream.
+Once a duplex binary connection to a remote source is open Dat then layers on its own protocol on top called a Dat Stream.

 ## 3.2 Content Integrity